usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _All the Footprints You've Ever Left and the Fear Expecting Ahead_, by envy
+- _Frances the Mute_, by The Mars Volta
 - _勇気_, by betcover!!
 - _Landscape from Memory_, by Rival Consoles
 - _The Poems We Write For Ourselves_, by Henzo